Faustino-Marco/reading-notes/README.md

 ### Growth Mindset

 *Growth Mindset* is an ideology to embrace in a holistic and comprehensive manner both personally and professionally.
-As opposed to *fixed* mindset, *Growth Mindset* provides a flexible and encouraging way to view life and its challenges, reframing archaic and limiting belief systems that, until recently, have governed the status quo in education and societal progress as a whole.
+As opposed to *fixed* mindset, *Growth Mindset* provides a flexible and encouraging way to view life and its challenges.

+The concept of *Growth Mindset* reframes archaic limiting belief systems that have enshrouded the status quo in education and societal progress for centuries.

 Here are a handful of reminders for myself that embrace ***Growth Mindset***.